jbloomlab/dms_tools2/docs/dms2_bcsubamplicons.rst

         - ``Rnd1for850`` and ``Rnd1rev1275``: these primers create a subamplicon spanning nucleotides 850 to 1275 (codons 284 to 425).

         - ``Rnd1for1276`` and ``Rnd1rev1698``: these primers create a subamplicon spanning nucleotides 1276 to 1698 (codons 426 to 566).

+       **Note that each of these subamplicons begins and ends on a full codon.** This is important; design your primers to do the same.

     2) The subamplicons are diluted so that the total number of ssDNA molecules is less than the sequencing depth.
 Since each subamplicon molecule has 8 ``N`` nucleotides at each end, there are :math:`4^{16} \approx 4.3 \times 10^9` unique barcodes.
 Since the number of unique barcodes is much greater than the total number of molecules in the dilution, each barcode will generally be associated with just one molecule.